ukwa/opendata/content/tutorials/playback.md

 Large Collections
 -----------------

-The two main approaches people are using for large scale CDX indexes are:
+Here we describe the two main approaches used for large-scale CDX indexes.

+<small>Thanks to [Alex Osborne](https://twitter.com/atosborne) of the [National Library of Australia](https://www.nla.gov.au/) for providing most of this information.</small>

-1. Big sorted CDX file.
-Generally constructed using OpenWayback or Pywb's cdx-indexer tools and GNU sort.
+### Big, sorted CDX file.

+A large file, generally constructed using OpenWayback or Pywb's cdx-indexer tools and GNU sort.
 The basic workflow would be:

 ```bash
 # ensure sort order is not locale-sensitive